AdolfoNava/AlgorithmShowcase/README.md

 Made in .NetCore 3.1

+week 3: Fisher-Yates Shuffle Implementation https://github.com/AdolfoNava/AlgorithmShowcase/tree/master/Fisher-YatesShuffle

 etc.

 ## Resources
 Developed in VS 2019 Community build 16.11.2 C# Console App .NetFramework 4.7.2 and .NetCore 3.1

 For Week 2 I looked up a c# quicksort algorithmn implementation on youtube went to this video and combined with my prior project before this class with a csv file read and write program https://youtu.be/wygsfgtpApI

+For Week 3 I used Daniel knights 2 part demonstration of the algorithmn in action as the basis for the app and is more flexible than last week's work https://youtu.be/H5LGwDanx2U
 To be updated if there is pre-requisite items outside of the git repository